 All students will be expected to take their examinations at the regularly scheduled times.
-Exceptions shall be made ONLY with the permission of the division dean and the instructor of the course.
+Exceptions shall be made ONLY with the permission of the academic dean and the instructor of the course.

-Usually four days are scheduled for final exams each semester.
-The exam schedule is distributed by Student Services.
+Usually four days are scheduled for final exams each

+semester.
+The exam schedule is distributed by the Vice President of Instruction and Student Development.
 The following minimum times should be allotted for exams:

 - 1 credit course 50 minutes final exam

 - 2 credit course 100 minutes final exam

 - 3 credit course 150 minutes final exam

-• 4 credit course - 150 minutes final exam
+- 4 credit course 150 minutes final exam